What is Probate?

 Grant of Letters of Administration

-There are several major confusions over the whole matter, perhaps the biggest misunderstanding is that the forms are the same whether you are applying for the
+There are several major confusions over the whole "What is Probate" question, perhaps the biggest misunderstanding when people ask what is probate is that the forms are the same whether you are applying for the

 Grant of Probate or applying for